 Painting for the advanced student with an emphasis on individual concepts and techniques.
+Credits: 3 Prerequisites: ART 331 Semester Offered: Offered at program discretion and taught in conjunction with ART 331.

 ART 490: Special Studies

 Research, New, Experimental, or Collaborative Art Forms, Study Abroad, or topics that are not covered by the regular curriculum offered by the Department of Art.
 Proposals for Special Studies require the prior approval of the Chair of the Department and may require the approval of the Vice President for Academic Affairs.
 Additional costs may apply when studies involve travel or offcampus settings.
 This course is repeatable.